Welcome to the Bachelor’s Degree Programme in Social Services!

 Please note that if you have to pay the tuition fee, you cannot register for the academic year before you have paid the fee.

 If an applicant has provided false information and would not have been eligible for admission on the basis of correct information, Diak may reverse the decision of admission.
 In addition, if an applicant does not provide copies within the given time, Diak may reverse the decision of admission.
-The copies you provide will not be returned to you.

 Even if you register as non-attending, you must provide copies of your certificates.